-This walks follows the route of the Miners Walk along the new multi-user path from Kilgetty towards Thomas Chapel then continues along lanes and grassy paths though Kilgetty Wood.
-It links with the short and easier version of the Miners Walk as well as the Stepaside Ironworks Circular Walk.
-All three walks offer a fascinating glimpse into Pembrokeshire's industrial past as well as beautiful views of the local landscape.
+This walk follows the route of part of the Miners Walk along the multi-user path from Kilgetty towards Thomas Chapel then continues along lanes and grassy paths though Kilgetty Wood.
+It links in with the Stepaside Ironworks Circular Walk.
+Both walks offer a fascinating glimpse into Pembrokeshire's industrial past as well as beautiful views of the local landscape.

-The Miners Walk is an historical walk that links a number of historic industrial sites in south Pembrokeshire.
+The Miners Walk links a number of historic industrial sites in south Pembrokeshire.
 It also offers beautiful views of the local landscape and an opportunity to spend a few relaxing hours in unspoilt countryside.
-This long version of the walk uses the new multi-user path as well as more strenuous paths.
-It also connects with the Stepaside Ironworks Circular Walk (for further details see elsewhere on the web walks site).
+This walk uses a multi-user path as well as more strenuous paths.
+It also connects with an optional extension of the Stepaside Ironworks Circular Walk (for further details see elsewhere on the web walks site).

-Begin the walk at the Community Centre car park in Kilgetty and walk westwards along the pavement towards the roundabout.
-Cross the road and continue westwards past the Begelly Arms Hotel until you see a gap on your right between two bungalows - Camelia and Tara.
+Begin the walk at the Community Centre car park in Kilgetty and walk westwards along the pavement to the roundabout.
+Bear left and cross the road and continue westwards past the Begelly Arms Hotel and past Church Close junction until you see a gap on your right between two bungalows - Llamedos and Tara.

 Walking: The walk begins and ends at the Community Centre car park in Kilgetty.

 Bus: 381 Tenby - Haverfordwest.
-Alight at Kilgetty post office Bus Timetables
+Alight at Kilgetty Co-op Bus Timetables

 Parking: There is a free car park at the Community Centre, Kilgetty, where the walk begins and ends.